jathinreddy/ab-anand_programming-books/README.md

-# py-books
+# books
-A collection of Python books.
+A collection of Python and Golang books.
 Feel free to contribute